São Toméan nationality law: Post-independence (1975–present)

-São Tomé and Príncipe gained independence on 12 July 1975 and adopted its firs law on nationality (Lei da nacionalidade) on 1 December.
+São Tomé and Príncipe gained independence on 12 July 1975 and adopted its first law on nationality (Lei da nacionalidade) on 1 December.
 Transitional nationality was granted based on the Portuguese model, meaning São Toméans at independence were those who were born in São Tomé and Príncipe to parents who were also born there, children born in the territory to foreigners who were still living in São Tomé and Príncipe at majority and chose to become nationals, foundlings born in São Tomé and Príncipe, and to wives of São Toméans.
 Dual nationality was permitted with the caveat that the other nationality would not be recognized in São Tomé and Príncipe.
 In 1990, the Nationality Law (Lei 6/90) was revised to grant gender equality, meaning wives and mothers could transmit their nationality the same as men, and to provide adoptees with the nationality of their parents.
 The new law also provided that persons who naturalized had to renounce any other nationality and São Toméans who acquired nationality abroad would be automatically denaturalized, unless the acquisition of other nationality was because of emigration.
 A new constitution was adopted in 2003, which stated that São Toméans of origin could not be denaturalized.
 The adoption of the constitution created a legal conflict between the constitution and nationality law which prohibits dual nationality.